-Where: Commissioners Meeting Room of the Charles County Government Building in La Plata, MD
+Where: Commissioners Meeting Room of the Charles County Government Building at 200 Baltimore St., La Plata, MD

-What Will Happen: Charles County planners and Dominion gave their presentations about the project and application for a special exception at the first two hearings (in July and September).
+Hearing History: Charles County planners and Dominion gave their presentations about the project and application for a special exception at the first two hearings (in July and September).
 (Planning has recommended approval with conditions.)
 Our lawyer cross-examined Dominion’s witnesses.
 At the end of the September 12 hearing, our first two witnesses presented testimony and evidence.
-On October 24, sign up to speak as soon as you arrive.
-AMP Creeks will finish presenting our witnesses, and then the public gets to testify.
-Please speak!
-Folks are allotted three minutes each.
-Please write down your testimony and practice ahead of time — three minutes goes fast!
-(Help with what to say will be listed below soon!)

 Not sure what to say in your three minutes?
 Here are some suggestions.